BakrFrag/Task-For-Api-End-Points/README.md

     Student Model ManyToMany Relationship with Course Model Course Model ManyToMany Relationship with Teacher Model
 ```
-hint we don't need to break each many to many relationship <br> into 2 relations of type one to many Django Does This For Us
+hint we don't need to break each many to many relationship <br/> into 2 relations of type one to many Django Does This For Us
 ```
 # Api EndPoint
     we offer Api End Points For